-A twist on a classic Reuben sandwich that is almost as popular and the original.
-A Turkey Reuben features all the flavors that you know and love like rye bread, thousand island dressing, sauerkraut, and Swiss cheese.
+Turkey Reuben sandwich features all the flavors that you know and love like rye bread, thousand island dressing, sauerkraut, and Swiss cheese.
 Instead of corned beef, the sandwich is loaded with turkey.
+It’s a twist on a classic Reuben sandwich that is almost as popular as the original.

 This is an unforgettably good twist on the classic Reuben sandwich.
 The only difference is the meat!
 Instead of corned beef, we’re using roasted turkey breast.
 Although, you can use just about any kind of turkey to make this sandwich.
 Use leftover turkey, roasted turkey breast, deli-sliced turkey, and even smoked turkey.